Osijek Campaign: The Battle of Osijek

-On August 13, Leslie's main army reached Osijek and encamped there.
+On 13 August Leslie's main army reached Osijek and encamped there.
 He again erected a large camp for 30,000 men to make it look like his army was larger than it really was.
-He formed his army in battle order by positioning his infantry, German cavalry, chamber, and artillery in the center while placing his Croatian cavalry on both flanks.
+He formed his army in battle order by positioning his infantry, German cavalry, chamber and artillery in the centre while placing his Croatian cavalry on both flanks.
 The Ottoman army consisting of infantry and cavalry, came out to meet them and formed their own battle line.
 The two armies then started slowly approaching each other.
 When they came close, Croatian cavalry swiftly attacked both flanks of the enemy army, routing them.
 As Croatians continued to pursue them, the Ottoman troops withdrew in panic inside to the Osijek fort.
 Meanwhile, Leslie's main army continued to approach them while maintaining their battle order until they reached the palanka of Osijek.

-On August 14, Leslie continued the reconnaissance around Osijek and ordered some 13 nearby water mills to be burnt down.
+On 14 August Leslie continued the reconnaissance around Osijek and ordered some 13 nearby watermills to be burnt down.
 He also decided to burn down the wooden Suleiman bridge across the Drava river near Osijek.

 The Aftermath

-Since he lacked resources to besiege the main Osijek fort, Leslie first had the Osijek palanka burnt down, then decided to retreat his army back to Virovitica on August 14 due to the concern of being cut off from behind.
-On the morning of August 15, his army completed the withdrawal.
+Since he lacked resources to besiege the main Osijek fort, Leslie first had the Osijek palanka burnt down, then decided to retreat his army back to Virovitica on 14 August due to the concern of being cut off from behind.
+On the morning of 15 August his army completed the withdrawal.
 The word of Leslie's success near Osijek soon spread around Europe, so the bishop of Passau, for example, held a thanksgiving mass upon hearing the news.
 The news also reached Milan, where commemorative flyers about the offensive were printed.